huggingface/blog/infinity-cpu-performance.md

 </style>

 <div class="infobox">
   Infinity was a research product and is no longer maintained by 🤗 Hugging Face.
-We would recommend using the following:
+The following solutions are available:

   * For easy and hosted inference, we recommend using [Inference Endpoints](https://huggingface.co/docs/inference-endpoints/index).